DrewNull/optimizely-cms12-upgrade/README.md

 As a first step, Upgrade-Assistant copies all files in your solution/project folder into a Backup directory.
-If you have NPM's `node_modules` directory in the solution you are upgrading, you _probably_ want to delete it first so you don't have to sit around waiting for it to be backed up.
+If you have NPM's `node_modules` directory in the solution you are upgrading, you _probably_ want to delete it first so you don't have to sit around waiting for it to get backed up.
 Upgrade-Assistant's backup step can be disabled, but to play it safe, delete your `node_modules` folder before moving forward.